An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

-- In case doing Performance Testing: where we want to test how an app would behave while being used by thousands of users.
+- In case of Performance Testing: where we want to test how an app would behave while being used by thousands of users.

 - When doing Load Testing: where we want to test how the app handles different stages of load such as data traffic, location and slower mobile network speeds.

-To make this task much easier for you, we have compiled a list of the eight tools that you can use to carry out automated testing on your android applications.
+To make choosing the best solution much easier for you, we have compiled a list of the eight Android test automation tools that you can use to carry out automated testing on your Android applications.

-Appium is probably the most popular automated testing tool that there is.
+Appium is probably the most popular automated testing tool for Android that there is.
 It is an open-source tool.
-It is absolutely free and supports a wide range of programming languages.
+It’s free and supports a wide range of programming languages.
 These include Java, Java-Script, Objective-C, Ruby, Python, and many more.

 Furthermore, Appium allows you to test many types of mobile applications.
 This includes Native, Hybrid, and Mobile Web.
 Lastly, Sauce Labs supports Appium for testing with real devices, simulators, and emulators.

-Therefore, Appium is an extremely versatile platform for automated testing.
+Therefore, Appium is an extremely versatile platform for automated Android testing.

 - No installation required.